AirshipCMS/Docs/Quickstart-Guide.md

 ---

+## Next Steps
+After testing the very basic development cycle, you can start building more complex projects!

 ### Source Code Management
 Part of your regular development workflow probably involves using a Source Code Management tool like [Git](https://github.com), where you can maintain your own versioning and backups of files.
 SCM tools work seamlessly with Airship projects.
 You can also store any extra source files you want in your project repository, as long as all non-essential files are located outside of the `compartments` directory.